opendatanz/nzgoal-se/markdown/gn2/02_working-in-the-open.md

 * Check your system for any signs of it being compromised and then fix the issue.

-* NZGOAL-SE suggests informing other agencies known to be using your software, the CGIO, the GCPO and the Office of the Privacy Commissioner so the widest number of users get the opportunity to apply the fix to the software before it becomes publicly disclosed.
+* NZGOAL-SE suggests informing other agencies known to be using your software, the GCIO, the GCPO and the Office of the Privacy Commissioner (if applicable) so the widest number of users get the opportunity to apply the fix to the software before it becomes publicly disclosed.

-* Lastly, release your fix directly to your publicly accessible code repository (and consider applying a security patch version number as discussed in the [section on Semantic Versioning](#semantic-versioning) along with an advisory note or CHANGELOG in your project documentation informing users of the known issue and prompting them to update.
+* Lastly, release your fix directly to your publicly accessible code repository (and consider applying a security patch version number as discussed in the [section on Semantic Versioning](#semantic-versioning) along with an advisory note or CHANGELOG entry in your project documentation informing users of the known issue and prompting them to update.

 * Publicly acknowledge the reporter for helping with the fix (if they agree).